mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 I initially joined Twitter to share my blog posts and find other interesting content relevant to my work.
 It's not how I want to consume news or political opinions, but I started following a few comedians and celebrities for fun.
 Over time, negative political rhetoric and shallow outrage inundated my feed.
 Most of the negativity was coming from celebrity accounts, so I trimmed my follow list.

-Curating my follow list cleared most of the low-quality content, and I cleared the remainder by adding [muted words](https://twitter.com/settings/muted_keywords):
+Eliminating irrelevant accounts cleared most of the low-quality content, and I elimnated the remainder by adding [muted words](https://twitter.com/settings/muted_keywords):

 {% assign fig_caption = "Use [muted words](https://twitter.com/settings/muted_keywords) to filter out current events and topics you're uninterested in engaging with on Twitter." | markdownify | remove: "<p>" | remove: "</p>" %}